 - Are there many development teams who are eager to apply the lean-agile approach?

 If the answers are “yes” than SAFe is what can be of help.

 What are the levels in SAFe?

-To gain better understanding of every level let’s take an example of the project and focus on its levels.
+To gain a better understanding of every level, let’s take an example of the project and focus on its levels.
 It’s important to note that the levels will be analyzed from the QA team’s point of view, not the business one.

-Portfolio level is the highest level of concern in SAFe.
-The responsibility of the portfolio level is to discover major initiatives (Business Epics) that would reflect business priorities.
+The portfolio level is the highest level of concern in SAFe.
+The responsibility of the portfolio level is to discover major initiatives (business epics) that would reflect business priorities.
 Epics can be functional and architectural by nature.

 As for our website, the functional epics shall be the following:

 - Organize delivery across the country with the opportunity to follow order processing in a user’s account.

 - Develop an online communication platform for books amateurs.